autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

   The following two steps are taken to obtain steering angle data.

-  1. Starting from the ego vehicle's current position, the system examines a segment of the trajectory ahead, covering a distance defined by looking_ahead_distance, to identify the point of maximum curvature.
+  1. Starting from the ego vehicle's current position, the system examines a segment of the trajectory ahead, covering a distance defined by look_ahead_distance, to identify the point of maximum curvature.

   2. This maximum curvature determines the steering angle the vehicle will use.
 The vehicle then adjusts its speed toward the speed associated with the sparsest steering angle data.